CITICOLINE Overview Information

 Possibly Effective for:

 - Age-related memory problems.
-Citicoline seems to help memory loss in people aged 50 to 85 years.
+Taking citicoline seems to help memory loss in people aged 50 to 85 years.

 - Long-term blood circulation problems in the brain (cerebrovascular diseases).
-There is some evidence that citicoline taken by mouth or given by IV or as a shot might improve memory and behavior in patients with long-term cerebrovascular diseases, such as stroke.
+There is some evidence that taking citicoline by mouth or injecting citicoline into the vein or muscle might improve memory and behavior in patients with long-term cerebrovascular diseases, such as stroke.

 - Alzheimer's disease and other types of dementia.
 Some evidence suggests that taking citicoline by mouth might improve learning, memory and information processing (cognitive function) in people with mild to moderate Alzheimer's disease.

 - Parkinson's disease.
-There is some evidence that citicoline given as a shot along with usual treatment might improve some of the symptoms of Parkinson’s disease, but not tremor.
+Some research shows that giving citicoline as a shot along with usual treatment might improve some of the symptoms of Parkinson’s disease, but not shaking (tremor).

 - Attention deficit-hyperactive disorder (ADHD).